About

 Is there a paper application I can fill out and mail in?

-Applications must be completed online; however, housing counselors or partner community-based organizations may be available to help you complete and submit your application.
+Applications must be completed online; however, housing counselors or community-based organizations may be available to help you complete and submit your application.

 Which languages is the application available in?